radhacms/tfpoc/README.md

 terraform apply --auto-approve

 ```
+- Test in browser using public ip of webserver instance

 ## TODO ( as best parctice )

 * dynamic ami id lookup based on region using map and filter function